 More articles Thursday 17 July 2014 10:30am

-Alex Salmond and Gordon Brown to speak at the Edinburgh International Book Festival
+Alex Salmond and Gordon Brown to discuss the past, present and future of Scotland at the Book Festival

-On Monday 11 August, Scotland’s First Minister Alex Salmond is in conversation with Sir Tom Devine, who retires as Professor of History at the University of Edinburgh this month and is the author of books including The Scottish Nation and Scotland’s Empire.
-Examining Scotland’s past, present and future the pair will discuss Scotland’s long journey towards the independence referendum and what might happen after September.
+On Monday 11 August Alex Salmond will be in conversation with Sir Tom Devine, who retires as Professor of History at the University of Edinburgh this month and has written books including The Scottish Nation and Scotland’s Empire.
+Examining Scotland’s past, present and future the pair will discuss the nation’s long journey towards the independence referendum and what might happen after September.

-On Friday 15 August, former Prime Minister Gordon Brown talks to Alistair Moffat, the award-winning writer, journalist and festival director who is the author of books including Bannockburn and the Faded Map: Lost Kingdoms of Scotland.
-Looking at the context and history of the Union, Brown will set out the ideas contained in his new book My Scotland, Our Britain: A Future Worth Sharing and discuss them with Alistair Moffat and the audience.
+On Friday 15 August Gordon Brown will talk to Alistair Moffat, the award-winning writer, journalist and festival director whose books include Bannockburn and The Faded Map: Lost Kingdoms of Scotland.
+Looking at the context and history of the Union, Brown will explore the ideas contained in his new book My Scotland, Our Britain: A Future Worth Sharing.